More Efficient Estimation for Logistic Regression with Optimal Subsample: More efficient estimator

-Let $\{(\x_1^*,y_1^*), ..., (\x_n^*,y_n^*)\}$ be a random subsample of size $n$ taken from the full data using sampling with replacement according to the probabilities $\{\pi_i^{\os}(\hbeta_1)\}_{i=1}^{N}$ defined in \eqref{eq:2}.
-We present a more efficient estimation procedure based on subsample.
-Denote the more efficient estimator as $\hbeta_r$, where the subscript $_r$ stands for sampling with {\bf r}eplacement.
-Remember that a pilot estimate is required, and we use $\hbeta_1$ to denote it. { Here, we focus the discussion on $\hbeta_r$ and assume that $\hbeta_1$ is consistent and is obtained based on a pilot sample of size $n_1$.
-More discussion about how to obtain it and how to use it to improve the estimation efficiency will be provided in Section~\ref{sec:pilot-estim-pract}. } The following procedure describes how to obtain $\hbeta_r$.
+Let $\{(\x_1^*,y_1^*), ..., (\x_n^*,y_n^*)\}$ be a random subsample of size $n$ taken from the full data using sampling with replacement according to the probabilities $\{\pi_i^{\os}(\hbeta_0)\}_{i=1}^{N}$ defined in \eqref{eq:2}. {Using this subsample, we present a more efficient estimation procedure based on un-weighted estimator with bias correction.
+Remember that a pilot estimate is required, and we use $\hbeta_0$ to denote it.
+Here, we focus the discussion on the new estimation procedure and assume that $\hbeta_0$ is obtained based on a pilot subsample of size $n_0$ and it is consistent.
+More details about this pilot estimator will be provided in Section~\ref{sec:pilot-estim-pract}, and the scenario that $\hbeta_0$ is inconsistent will be investigated in Section~\ref{sec:pilot-estim-missp}.} The following procedure describes how to obtain the un-weighted estimator with bias correction, denoted as $\hbeta_{uw}$.